Affirmative Action Policy

 - No individual may be employed without approval of the President and the Board of Trustees.

-- No employee will be discharged on the basis of race, color, religion, sex, national origin, ancestry, citizenship, age, order of protection status, marital status, physical or mental disability, military status, sexual orientation, pregnancy, unfavorable discharge from military service, or any other status protected by law.
+- No employee will be discharged on the basis of sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran’s status, citizenship status, sexual orientation, including gender-related identity or other protected statuses as defined by law.

 - The supervisor will schedule at least one conference with the employee prior to recommending dismissal.